Markovian Continuity of the MMSE: Background on Stochastic Convergences and Stochastic Degradedness / Garbling

 The equivalence of the two definitions for convergence in distribution is often presented as part of the \textit{Portmanteau lemma}~\cite[Chapter~2]{van-der-Vaart:Asymptotic-Statistics:Book1998}, \cite[Chapters~2 and~3]{Billingsley:convergence-probability-measures:Book2013}.

-\begin{remark} While convergences in probabiliy, in m.s., and a.s.\ require the RVs in $\seq{X_n}$ and $X$ to be defined on the same probability space, this is not necessary for convergence in distribution. \end{remark}
+\begin{remark} While convergences in probability, in m.s., and a.s.\ require the RVecs in $\seq{X_n}$ and $X$ to be defined on the same probability space, this is not necessary for convergence in distribution. \end{remark}